 POKE 56579, numero

-The value number essentially represents the output pin (or pins) to be activated, to be calculated with the powers of 2: 2 ^ (relay_number – 1).
+The value number In essence, it represents the PIN (or PIN) of exit to be activated, to be calculated with the powers of 2: 2 ^ (number_relay - 1).

 POKE 56579, 1